okpunosolomon/Forecasting-ESG-Impacts-on-Stock-Market-Capitalization-in-EU-Economies-1990-2022-/README.md

 - Countries that invested more in **sustainability and green innovation** saw **faster stock market recovery** after economic shocks.
 - **Good governance and workforce participation** strengthen investor trust.
 - **Machine learning models** helped forecast future market performance, showing where investments in ESG can create the biggest returns.
-- In short, **green growth is good business** — not just good policy.
+- In short, **green growth is good business**, not just good policy.

 ---